hapax/hapax.github.io/assets/simple-physics.md

 [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf)
 if you want to learn how.)

-This post focuses on a set of standalone tools: *dimensional analysis*, *Fermi approximation*, and *scaling laws*.
+This post focuses on a set of generic problem-solving tools: *dimensional analysis*, *Fermi approximation*, and *scaling laws*.
 It is not oriented towards problem-solving heuristics (e.g. limiting arguments) or specific physical laws (e.g. Stefan-Boltzmann), though